-3.13.6.
-Group Access Window Description
+3.14.2.1.
+Security Group Window Description

-Use this window to define a group access record that you will later assign to one or more users in specified workspaces.
-Each group access record contains a group access code that you provide and a list of allowable system activities.
+Use this window to define permission groups that you will assign to one or more users in specified workspaces.
+Each permission group is identified with a name that you provide and a list of allowable system activities.